Chaplaincy and Pastoral Care

 What we do day-to-day

-We endeavour to contribute to the general life and development of Mildmay whilst maintaining good communication by treating everyone with the utmost respect.
+We endeavour to contribute to the general life and development of Mildmay whilst maintaining good communication by treating everyone with the greatest respect.

-We meet with others in one-to-ones and in groups, when appropriate.
+We meet with others one-to-one and in groups when appropriate.
 Other responsibilities include preparing, animating and leading chapel services while maintaining the chapel as a sacred space for peace and tranquillity.

 Clients who have been discharged and are returning to their communities are linked to their local churches, Mosques, Temples and other local groups to ensure they are given ongoing support.